CSMancapa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-echo A script that displays the third line of a file
+A shell script that creates a file